YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

 **State Transition**

 The formula below is the state transition function that advances the state from time _t_ to time _t + 1_.
-It is just the relationship between the robot’s position, xx, and velocity, ẋ.
-Here, we will assume that the robot’s velocity is not changing.
+It is just the relationship between the robot's position, xx, and velocity, ẋ.
+Here, we will assume that the robot's velocity is not changing.

 ![](images/state_transition.png)